acres scheme

 There are different zones and teams for each one of them.
 See the map and contacts below:

-- Be over 18 years old on the date of submission of the application;
+1. Firstly, they must be over 18 years old on the date of submission of the application.

-- Have all lands farmed declared in the applicant’s name on the Integrated Administration and Control System (IACS).
+3. Moreover, all lands farmed must be declared in the applicant’s name on the Integrated Administration and Control System (IACS).

-You can only have one government funding.
-In case you are participating in other environmental schemes, you can apply for the ACRES but if approved, you may have payments adjusted in either scheme to ensure no double funding takes place.
+Moreover, it is crucial to understand that you can only have one government funding.
+However, in case you are participating in other environmental schemes, you can apply for the ACRES.
+Nonetheless, if approved, you may have payments adjusted in either scheme to ensure no double funding takes place.

-If you have any doubt about that, you can get in contact with the Department of Agriculture, Food and the Marine.
+If you have any doubts, you can get in contact with the Department of Agriculture, Food and the Marine for further clarification.

 rates of payment

-- ACRES General offers a maximum of €7,311 a year.
-The level of payment a farmer may achieve will be determined by the payment rates for the actions selected and undertaken satisfactorily.
+• ACRES General offers a maximum of €7,311 a year.
+Additionally, the level of payment a farmer may achieve will be determined by the payment rates for the actions selected and undertaken satisfactorily.

 contact us and we'll be happy to help